ayselsudeaydogan/horses-or-humans/README.md

 ---

 ## 📁 Dataset
-The dataset used for this project is publicly available on Kaggle ([link to the dataset](https://www.tensorflow.org/datasets/catalog/horses_or_humans)) or any other relevant source.
+The dataset used for this project is publicly available on Tensorflow Datasets ([link to the dataset](https://www.tensorflow.org/datasets/catalog/horses_or_humans)) or any other relevant source.
 It consists of labeled images of cats and dogs for training and testing.

 **Data Preprocessing**:
 - 🖼️ Resizing and normalizing images